MDHSRobotics/Dive-2025/sysid/SysId_Guide.md

 10. Select the downloads folder as your directory and download the file.
 11. Click on the file on the right menu, then change the output type to wpilog, then convert.
 12. Open up SysId and press “open data log file” to open your converted file.
-13. Drag the SyId string from the list of entries to the Test State.
+13. Drag the SysId string from the list of entries to the Test State.
 14. Decide on a steer motor (doesn't matter which one), and find the ID from TunerConstants.
 Open the dropdown for that motor in SysId and drag MotorVoltage to Voltage, Position to Position, and Velocity to Velocity.
 Set "Analysis Type" to "Simple".
 15. Select Rotations as your units and press load.
 16. Compare your results to the ones on this page (https://docs.wpilib.org/en/stable/docs/software/advanced-controls/system-identification/viewing-diagnostics.html).
 If your sim velocity r-squared in less than 0.9 or your acceleration R-squared is less than 0.2, you must adjust the plots using the directions from the page.
 (As a general tip, increasing window size increases acceleration r-squared and increasing the velocity threshold increases sim velocity r-squared.)
 If you can’t get those values past 0.9 and 0.2 without losing most of your filtered data, you need to run it again.